leoprover/Leo-III/README.md

-Leo-III 1.1
+Leo-III 1.2
 ========
 *An automated theorem prover for classical higher-order logic (with choice)*

-Leo-III [SWB16] is an automated theorem prover for (polymorphic) higher-order logic which supports all common TPTP dialects, including THF, TFF and FOF as well as their rank-1 polymorphic derivatives.
+Leo-III [SWB16] is an automated theorem prover for (polymorphic) higher-order logic which supports all common TPTP dialects, including THF, TFF and FOF as well as their rank-1 polymorphic derivatives [SWB17].
 It is based on a paramodulation calculus with ordering constraints and, in tradition of its predecessor LEO-II [BP15], heavily relies on cooperation with external (mostly first-order) theorem provers for increased performance.
 Nevertheless, Leo-III can also be used as a stand-alone prover without employing any external cooperation.

 Leo-III is developed at Freie Universität Berlin as part of the German National Research Foundation (DFG) project BE 2501/11-1.
 The main contributors are (sorted alphabetically): Christoph Benzmüller, Tomer Libal, Alexander Steen and Max Wisniewski.
 For a full list of contributors to the project and used and third-party libraries, please refer to the `AUTHORS` file in the source distribution.